textpattern/textpattern.github.io/tags/shortcodes/image-with-caption-shortcode.md

 </figure>
 ```

 Now you have a custom shortcode.
-By create that code, you automatically create a corresponding short-tag too.
+By creating that code, you automatically create a corresponding short-tag too.

 ## Short-tag to use

+The corresponding short-tag reflects the name of your shortcode form.
+In this example: `<txp::figure />`.

+(If you named your form `image_figure` for specificity reasons, your tag would be `<txp::image_figure />`.
+But let’s stick with `figure` for purposes of this example.)

-In fact, you can use either of the following to output your figure:
+In fact, you can use either of the following tags to output your figure:

-* `<txp::figure />` (with short-tags enabled)
+* `<txp::figure />` (with short-tags enabled; the actual “short-tag”)
 * `<txp:output_form yield form="figure" />` (without short-tags enabled; the `yield` is necessary to process the custom attributes)

 Alternatively, the attributes can be defined explicitly in the tag: